stitchdata/docs/_saas-integrations/zendesk/zendesk-latest.md

 requirements-list:
   - item: |
       **Administrator permissions in Zendesk**.
-Only users with the [Zendesk Administrator role can create an API token](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-){:target="_blank"}, which is required to complete the setup.
+Some data types in Zendesk may only be accessed with Admin permissions.
+For example: To replicate ticket metric or tag data, Zendesk's API requires a user with Admin permissions.

+      To ensure you can replicate all the data you need, we recommend a user with Admin permissions set up the integration.

 setup-steps:
   - title: "add integration"